furacca/brivez/README.md

 <p align="center"><img src="./logo.png"></p>

-Brivez is a bioinformatic tool which, if provided with single/multiple transcriptome.fasta file and profile.hmm domain, it returns all the domains found in a single file.fasta.
-It has been thought as Quality of Life's improvement, providing high quantity of data in a snap, giving you a quick view on what you could find inside your transcriptome/sequences' list.
+Brivez is a bioinformatic tool thought as Quality of Life's improvement, providing high quantity of data in a snap, giving you a quick view on what you could find inside your transcriptome/sequences' list.

+Installation requirments aside, you will need two file:
+  - `domain_profile.hmm` of your interest (or an entire database) -> Inside the 00_hmm_profile_target folder
+  - `Danio_rerio_sequence/s.fasta` -> Inside the 01_Danio_rerio folder

+Run ./brivez_main.sh.
+Done!

-Every sequence is analyzed by `Deepsig`,looking for Signal Peptide; if they have it the program run a `hmmsearch` looking for a domain in the sequence, following the criteria inside ~.hmm file.
+Every sequence is analyzed by `Deepsig` which is looking for Signal Peptide; the positive matches undergo to `hmmsearch` analysis, creating a table with inside the domain described by the profile.hmm used.
+In the end every domain found in this way is extracted and saved inside the final output file.fasta.

-In the end every domain inside the sequences presenting the structure `[SP] + [TargetDomain] x N` have been extracted inside a ~.fasta file.
+- **warning**: the tool strictly check if there are the domains described inside ~.hmm.<br> The sequence SP+DomainTarget+DomainNotDescribedByHmmFile is a positive match (but only the first domain is going to be extracted).have been extracted inside a ~.fasta file.

 - **warning**: the tool strictly check if there are the domains described inside ~.hmm.<br>